Destinations / North America / Colorado

 Stop at a Rocky Mountain National Park visitors center

 I always recommend starting your national park visit at the visitors center.
 Park rangers are wonderful, dedicated professionals who love to share their favorite spots and expert recommendations.
 They also have the latest information on trail closures, full parking lots and other wrinkles you need to know about.
-In particular, the wildfire in fall 2020 has resulted in some of the most popular areas of the park being closed so it’s essential that you check in with rangers when you try to plan your visit.
+In particular, in recent years fire, construction and other challenges have periodically resulted in some of the most popular areas of the park being closed so it’s essential that you check in with rangers when you try to plan your visit.

-On the brighter side, the visitors centers also have fun activities like viewing the park film (typically shown at Beaver Meadows, but may be temporarily unavailable due to COVID and fires).
+On the brighter side, the visitors centers also have fun activities like viewing the park film, typically shown at Beaver Meadows.
 Check here for the latest information on which visitors centers are open and what their current restrictions are.

 You’ll also want to stop off to pick up Junior Ranger booklets.